Toyota Burns Oil | Excessive Engine Oil Consumption

 Many customers were forced to pay for the repairs out of pocket or continually top off their engines with a quart of oil to function properly.

-Toyota has said that they have sent letters to customers affected by this problem, beginning in December 2014.
+Toyota has said that it sent letters to customers affected by this problem, beginning in December 2014.

 Customers can check to see if their vehicle qualifies at this link https://www.toyota.com/recall using their VINs.